-The GNSS constellations and bands are configurable with configuration keys from configuration group CFG-SIGNAL-.
-Each GNSS constellation can be enabled or disabled independently except for QZSS and SBAS which are functional only with GPS.
+The GNSS constellations and signal bands are selected using keys from configuration group CFG-SIGNAL-.
+Each GNSS constellation can be enabled or disabled independently except for QZSS and SBAS which are dependant on GPS selection.
 A GNSS constellation is considered to be enabled when the constellation enable key is set and at least one of the constellation's band keys is enabled.